Sign On

 Equity Takeaways:

-Stocks rose in early Monday trading.
-The S&P 500 rose approximately 1.0%, to 6003, while small caps rose approximately 0.8%.
-International shares were generally higher.
+Stocks were lower in early Monday trading.
+The S&P 500 fell approximately 1.8%, to 5929, while small caps fell approximately 2.4%.
+The tech-heavy Nasdaq 100 fell just over 2.0%.
+International shares were broadly lower, while the US dollar was sharply higher.

 Fixed-Income Takeaways: